-- 3 1/2 - 4 pounds leg of lamb deboned and butterflied
+- 3 ½ - 4 pounds leg of lamb, deboned and butterflied

-- 6 cloves garlic minced
+- 6 cloves garlic (minced)

-- 1/2 cup olive oil
+- ½ cup olive oil

-- 1/2 cup red wine vinegar or lemon juice
+- ½ cup red wine vinegar or lemon juice

 - 1 teaspoon salt

-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

 - Remove bone and butterfly a fresh leg of lamb or have the butcher do it for you.

-- Mix herbs, garlic, oil, vinegar or lemon juice, salt and pepper and place in heavy plastic bag large enough to hold the lamb.
-Put lamb in a zip to close bag and seal completely.
-Work with your hands to cover the lamb all around with marinade.
-Refrigerate and allow to marinate overnight, turning at least once.
+- Mix herbs, garlic, oil, vinegar or lemon juice, salt and pepper and place in heavy zip to lock plastic bag with the lamb.
+Work with your hands a few minutes to make sure all of the lamb is coated in marinade.

 Until next time, happy eating.